Tennessee knows it must improve defense to stay at No. 1

 “When you go back to where we were two years ago and where we were last year, the biggest change in our program was when we got to where we could defend people,” said coach Rick Barnes, who’s in his fourth season at Tennessee.

-The only other time the Vols reached the No. 1 spot was February 2008 — and then they promptly went out and lost 72-69 at Vanderbilt the following night.
-Tennessee visits a short-handed Vanderbilt (9-8, 0-5) team Wednesday in the Vols’ first game since moving back atop the polls.
+The only other time the Vols reached the No. 1 spot was February 2008 — and then they promptly lost 72-69 at Vanderbilt the following night.
+Tennessee visits short-handed Vanderbilt (9-8, 0-5) Wednesday in the Vols’ first game since moving back atop the polls.

 “We’ve got a pretty simple goal,” Barnes said.
 “We just want to be the best basketball team that we can be.
 We know that we’ve got room for improvement.”